TomNicholas/Python-for-Scientists/README.md

 * [setuptools](https://setuptools.readthedocs.io/en/latest/) - For when you make your own module, and want to install it properly into your conda environment (so you never need to touch your `$PYTHONPATH`!)

+## Paper Writing

+* [matplotlib2tikz](https://github.com/nschloe/matplotlib2tikz) - A converter that takes a matplotlib figure and spits out a TikZ/PGFplots figure for smooth integration into LaTeX.
+Much better than having to try and alter details of a png image later on.

 ## Parallelization

 *Use all the cores of your machine, and scale up to clusters!*